-Through contacts at various Cambridge colleges, notably King’s, St John’s, Trinity, and Clare among others, Margaret was able to tempt excellent Choral Scholars to sing as soloists at Haslingfield concerts.
-A number of them later made names for themselves in the wider musical world, such as David Wilson-Johnson (1973), Charles Daniels (1981), Jeremy Hugh Williams (I990), Jonathan Peter Kenny (1993), Lawrence Zazzo (1994) (a now celebrated American counter-tenor who spent a year singing in the choir at King's College), Angharad Gruffyd Jones (1997), Clare Wilkinson, (1998), Andrew Kennedy (1998), Ed Lyon (1998), Elin Manahan Thomas (2000) (who sang at the wedding of Prince Harry and Megan Markle) and Allan Clayton (2003) (who has since played many leading tenor roles at Glyndebourne, Aldeburgh and the Royal Opera House, Covent Garden).
+Through contacts at various Cambridge colleges, notably King’s, St John’s, Trinity, and Clare among others, Margaret was able to include excellent Choral Scholars to sing as soloists at Haslingfield concerts.
+A number of them later made names for themselves in the wider musical world, such as David Wilson-Johnson (1973), Charles Daniels (1981), Jeremy Hugh Williams (I990), Jonathan Peter Kenny (1993), Lawrence Zazzo (1994), Angharad Gruffyd Jones (1997), Clare Wilkinson, (1998), Andrew Kennedy (1998), Ed Lyon (1998), Elin Manahan Thomas (2000) (who sang at the wedding of Prince Harry and Megan Markle) and Allan Clayton (2003) (who has since played many leading tenor roles at Glyndebourne, Aldeburgh and the Royal Opera House, Covent Garden).

-In October of that year the choir gave a memorial concert for her, conducted by Martin Ennis, Director of Music at Girton College, who had played harpsichord in some of the choir's earliest concerts.
-After Margaret's death we were fortunate when Professor Bob Reeve, who had recently retired from the staff at Anglia Ruskin University, offered to run the Choir until a long term replacement for Margaret could be found.
-In December 2010, he directed a programme of carols and readings for Advent, and in March the following spring a “Community partnership project” - “In Honour of Mr. Purcell”- which involved the Choir and Orchestra, children from Haslingfield School, singers from Anglia Ruskin University and dancers from the Sylvia Armit School of Dance.
+In October 2010 the choir gave a memorial concert for Margaret conducted by Martin Ennis, Director of Music at Girton College, who had played harpsichord in some of the choir's earliest concerts.
+Professor Bob Reeve, a recently retired Head of Music at Anglia Ruskin University, stepped in to run the Choir until a long-term replacement for Margaret could be found.
+He directed the choir in a programme of carols and readings for Advent and in the following Spring, a Community partnership project – In Honour of Mr Purcell – which involved children from Haslingfield School, singers from Anglia Ruskin University and dancers from the Sylvia Armit School of Dance.

 "I enjoy the company of other people at rehearsals, the skill and friendliness of our conductor Paul and accompanist Maurice, and the opportunity to sing such a wide range of musical works and to present the finished product to an enthusiastic audience."